seanorama/masterclass/sql/README-INSTRUCTOR.md

 export lab_prefix="mc-sql"
     ```

-4. Provision your clusters
+1. Provision your clusters

     ```
 ./clusters-create.sh
     ```

+1. Check the build status
+    - From the CloudFormation Web UI
+    - Or from the command-line:

+    ```
+./clusters-status.sh
+    ```

-5. Get list of clusters for pasting into Etherpad
+1. Once your clusters are ready, get list of clusters for pasting into Etherpad
     - ensure the same variables are used from above

     ```
 ./clusters-report.sh
     ```

-6. Terminate clusters
+1. Terminate clusters
     - ensure the same variables are used from above

     ```
 ./clusters-terminate.sh
     ```

-7. Verify that all clusters are terminated
+1. Verify that all clusters are terminated
-    - From the AWS CloudFormation Web Console
+    - From the AWS CloudFormation Web UI
+    - Or from the CLI

+    ```
+./clusters-status.sh
+    ```

+########

 ## Running sessions